Traveling by Taxis, Shuttles, Buses, and Ride-Share

 Taxis in Las Vegas are about as common as slot machines – you’ll always be able to find them near the entrances of the hotels, at the airport, and cruising the tourist areas of town.
 The price for all cab companies is the same: $3.30 to get in (unless you are getting in at McCarran Airport, where there is an additional $2.00 surcharge) and then $2.60 per mile.
 If the taximeter senses that the cab is moving less than 8-12 mph, an additional pro-rated charge of $30 per hour will be added for wait time.
 There is also a 25 cent per mile surcharge and 3% tax on all charges and fees tacked on at the end.

-In 2020, taxis will begin fixed fare routes from the airport to The Strip.
+Taxis also have fixed fare routes from the airport to The Strip.
 If you’re going to a hotel on The Strip south of Tropicana Avenue (Mandalay Bay, Luxor, Excalibur, etc.) it’ll cost $19; hotels from Tropicana Avenue to Flamingo Road (Aria, Bellagio, Paris, etc.) will cost $23; and anything north of Flamingo to the Stratosphere (Caesars, Wynn, Sahara, etc.) will cost $27.
 This is about what you’d pay on a normal trip in a taxi now, which is actually a few bucks more than what you’ll usually pay with Uber or Lyft except when the dreaded surge pricing is in effect (which it often is in Las Vegas).
 If you pull up the rideshare app and see a surge, consider the flat fare cab instead.

 Prices are good for up to 5 people in the cab.
 Be sure that the prices are posted before you let the cab move!